rahulteja526/rahulteja526.github.io/events/eve47.md

 ---
-title:Invited Talk by Dr. David A. Maltz, Microsoft Azure on Connecting the Cloud- Azure’s Software Defined Network
+title: Invited Talk by Dr. David A. Maltz, Microsoft Azure on Connecting the Cloud- Azure’s Software Defined Network
 ---

 ##### **Invited Talk by Dr. David A. Maltz, Microsoft Azure on Connecting the Cloud: Azure’s Software Defined Network**